CIVIL3D Performance Improvement

 Civil 3D–Specific Optimizations

-Apply the following settings if performance issues persist after adjusting base AutoCAD options.
+Apply the following settings if performance issues persist after adjusting the base AutoCAD settings.

 1) Set Corridor Rebuild to Manual

-Automatic corridor rebuilds can cause frequent pauses and lag.
+Automatic corridor rebuilds can cause pauses and lag during editing.

 • Open Prospector